About

-The Human Rights Internship Program is an opportunity for University of Chicago students to explore human rights in practice, supported by a flexible grant of $5,000.
-The yearlong program supports students as they search out and prepare for a full-time summer internship, then integrate that experience into the rest of their academic coursework.
+Established in 1998, the selective yearlong program supports students as they search out and prepare for a full-time summer internship, and then integrate that experience into their academic coursework.
 Human rights majors can fulfill the fieldwork requirement through their internship.

-Click here to apply.
-Applications are due Sunday, October 30, 2022.
+Applications are due October 27

 Eligibility